gqlmod/gqlmod/docs/provider.rst

 This method must be synchronous.
 An async variation is not supported.

-**Default behavior**: Issue an GraphQL introspection query via the standard query path.
+**Default behavior**: Issue a GraphQL introspection query via the standard query path.

 **Parameters**: None.